Arthritis of the Hip

 Arthritis of the hip is a progressive, degenerative condition in which the normal, smooth surface of the ball-and-socket joint connecting the femur to the pelvis breaks down, causing pain and impeding function.
 Osteoarthritis of the hip is associated with age, obesity, prior trauma and structural abnormalities of the joint, such as hip dysplasia or a slipped epiphysis.
 The joint may also be damaged by osteonecrosis or inflammatory conditions such as rheumatoid arthritis.
 Early arthritis can be treated with pain medications, physical therapy, and injections.
-A cane in the contralateral hand may help limit joint reactive forces and thus helps relieve symptoms as well.
-Advanced degenerative joint disease of the hip can be treated effectively with a total hip replacement.
+A cane in the contralateral hand (opposite of the affected hip) may help limit joint reactive forces and thus help relieve symptoms as well.
+Severe arthritis of the hip can be effectively treated with a total hip replacement.

 Structure and Function

-The articulating surfaces of the hip joint are the acetabulum (socket) of the pelvic and the head of the femur (Figure 1).
-These surfaces are covered with a layer of articular (hyaline) cartilage, which serves as a shock absorber.
-Articular cartilage also helps to create smooth and frictionless movement through the range of motion of the hip.
+The articulating surfaces of the hip joint are the acetabulum (socket) of the pelvis and the head of the femur (Figure 1).
+These surfaces are covered with a layer of articular (hyaline) cartilage which serves as a shock absorber.
+Articular cartilage also helps to create smooth and frictionless movement throughout the entire range of motion of the hip.

-In osteoarthritis, the articular cartilage breaks down, often for idiopathic reasons.
-Anatomic disturbances leading to abnormalities of joint mechanics, for example, developmental dysplasia or a slipped epiphysis, may contribute.
-Less commonly, osteoarthritis of the hip joint can occur following a fracture in which the joint is damaged directly, or through dislocation leading to damage to the blood supply and osteonecrosis (covered in its own chapter).
-Rheumatoid arthritis is caused by an autoimmune reaction against the synovium that attacks the articular cartilage as well.
-(Rheumatoid arthritis is discussed in the knee arthritis chapter a bit more extensively, with links there to other reading.)
-Arthritis of the hip is associated with obesity, which may be related to mechanical issues of loading, but a circulating systemic factor (or other unknown confounder) may be responsible.
+In osteoarthritis, the articular cartilage breaks down, frequently without an identifiable cause.
+Structural abnormalities leading to disturbances of joint mechanics, such as developmental dysplasia or a slipped epiphysis, may accelerate wear and tear.
+Less commonly, osteoarthritis of the hip joint can occur following a fracture in which the joint is damaged directly or through dislocation, causing damage to the blood supply and osteonecrosis.
+In contrast, rheumatoid arthritis is caused by an autoimmune reaction against the synovium and articular cartilage.
+(Rheumatoid arthritis is discussed in the knee arthritis chapter a bit more extensively.)
+Arthritis of the hip is associated with obesity, which may be related to mechanical issues of loading, a circulating systemic factor, or other unknown confounder.

-While mechanical abnormalities may initiate osteoarthritis, inflammatory mediators have been implicated in disease progression.
+While mechanical abnormalities may initiate the process of osteoarthritis, inflammatory mediators have been implicated in disease progression.
 These include cytokines and proteolytic enzymes.
 As such, hip osteoarthritis is often accompanied by local synovitis.
-Synovitis is a primary feature of rheumatoid arthritis.
+Synovitis is also a primary feature of rheumatoid arthritis.

 Over time, hip osteoarthritis will progress from destruction of the cartilage surface to damage involving the bone as well.
 Once there is extensive cartilage loss, the articulating bones may take on a smooth appearance from repetitive friction, a process called eburnation.
 Thickening of the bone underneath the cartilage, subchondral sclerosis, also occurs.
 This subchondral sclerosis represents new bone formation in response to new (abnormal) mechanical loads.
 Similarly, osteophytes, or bone spurs, form at the periphery of joints due to irregular bone deposition (see Figure 2).

 Pain at the lateral hip is less commonly from the hip joint itself and more commonly from a greater trochanteric bursitis.
-Pain that radiates into the buttocks might be from lumbar disk disease or spinal stenosis, rather than as a result of hip osteoarthritis.
+Pain that radiates into the buttocks might be from lumbar disk disease or spinal stenosis, rather than because of hip osteoarthritis.

 A characteristic description of stiffness is an inability to reach and tie one’s shoes.

-Physical exam might detect obesity, a limp, lost motion and, if there is overt joint collapse, a shortening of the affected limb.
+Physical exam may be significant for obesity, a limp, lost motion, and, if there is overt joint collapse, a shortening of the affected limb.

-A weight-bearing anterior-posterior view of the pelvis, as well as a lateral view of the hip can confirm the diagnosis of hip osteoarthritis (as shown above in Figure 2).
+A weight-bearing anterior-posterior view of the pelvis, along with a lateral view of the hip, can confirm the diagnosis of hip osteoarthritis (as shown above in Figure 2).

 Hip osteoarthritis is categorized based on the severity or stage of the disease.
-The stages are defined by the degree of joint space narrowing, sclerosis, and osteophytes formation.
+The stages are defined by the degree of joint space narrowing, sclerosis, and osteophyte formation.

-Usually, there is no role for MRI or CT scanning.
-MRI can look for other conditions if the diagnosis of arthritis is not certain.
+Usually, there is no role for MRI or CT scans.
+MRI can be used to look for other conditions if the diagnosis of arthritis is not certain.
 CT scanning may be helpful for pre-operative planning in some instances.

 There are no laboratory tests for osteoarthritis, but testing may be performed to exclude other diagnoses.
 Laboratory findings that may be helpful for suspected rheumatoid arthritis include an elevated rheumatoid factor or antibodies against cyclic citrullinated peptides.
 Elevated values for c-reactive protein and erythrocyte sedimentation rate are common but not specific.

-Knee pain suggesting knee arthritis without any evidence on imaging of knee arthritis may represent hip arthritis that is radiating to the knee joint.
+Knee pain suggesting knee arthritis without evidence on imaging may represent hip arthritis that is radiating to the knee joint.